Skip to main content

 Immediate Source of Acquisition

 Until 1968, all of the volumes were in the possession of Patience Thatcher, a great granddaughter of Brigham Young.
-In that year Brigham Young University acquired Ledgers D, E, F, from her.
-Subsequently, by purchase and gift, in 1976 and 1977, Utah State University obtained Ledger C, the checkbook, the receipt books, and photocopies (in 6 volumes) of Ledger D, E, and F. In 1979, Utah State University acquired the remaining books and three boxes of original invoices, deeds, bills of sale and of lading, etc.
+In that year, Brigham Young University acquired Ledgers D, E, and F, from her.
+Subsequently, by purchase and gift, in 1976 and 1977, Utah State University obtained Ledger C, the checkbook, the receipt books, and photocopies (in 6 volumes) of ledger D, E, and F. In 1979, Utah State University acquired the remaining books and three boxes of original invoices, deeds, bills of sale and of lading, etc.

 Location of Originals